-A rare case of such character in a main role: Eddie Riggs from Brütal Legend, who is a roadie who helps his friends make history but willingly sticks to the backstage throughout the game.
+- A rare case of such character in a main role: Eddie Riggs from Brütal Legend, who is a roadie who helps his friends make history but willingly sticks to the backstage throughout the game.

-There's also the APC unit in Advance Wars.
+- There's also the APC unit in Advance Wars.
 It can't actually attack, but it can do a lot of useful things, like carry your infantry, act as bait (particularly in the first game) and resupply other units.

-Link acts as the reliable one in several Zelda games, but especially The Legend of Zelda: Skyward Sword, where his reliability allows him to help the people of the sky and retrieve Gratitude Crystals from them in order to help the demon Batreaux become human.
+- Link acts as the reliable one in several Zelda games, but especially The Legend of Zelda: Skyward Sword, where his reliability allows him to help the people of the sky and retrieve Gratitude Crystals from them in order to help the demon Batreaux become human.

 And then a day came when a fell wind began to blow across the kingdom, and the great evil once again crept forth from the depths of the earth.
 The people believed that the hero of time would come again to save them, but the hero did not appear...

-Sarnel of Drowtales is well aware that Ariel, as heir to one of the most powerful clans, The Val'Sarghress, in their Underground City of Chel'el'Sussoloth, will need reliable people beside her, who can help her survive and lead, so he fully plans to be this for her.
+- Sarnel of Drowtales is well aware that Ariel, as heir to one of the most powerful clans, The Val'Sarghress, in their Underground City of Chel'el'Sussoloth, will need reliable people beside her, who can help her survive and lead, so he fully plans to be this for her.
 His own grandfather is this for their clan's leader Quain'tana and is in fact the very reason their clan is so powerful.

 - Durkon, frequently cited by the fandom as the least interesting or developed character, (due in part to Our Dwarves Are All the Same) he's nevertheless a major part of the glue that holds the Order together, and is usually the one that its members come to for advice, help in trials of leadership, conscience, or against self-doubt.
 And every time he's not with the Order and they face a major obstacle, the Order starts to fall apart.

 - Redcloak is this for the bad guys.
 He even lampshades it in one strip.

 Redcloak: It's all fun and games for them, but I'm the one who has to make the magical, lightning powered trains run on time.

-The Head Scholar of The Questport Chronicles is ostensibly just a librarian, but the Lord of the Supreme Council delegates a large amount of responsibility to her.
+- The Head Scholar of The Questport Chronicles is ostensibly just a librarian, but the Lord of the Supreme Council delegates a large amount of responsibility to her.

-In Off The Page And Into Life, it doesn't matter whether she's never met you, you don't want any help, or even if she doesn't particularly like you.
+- In Off the Page and into Life, it doesn't matter whether she's never met you, you don't want any help, or even if she doesn't particularly like you.
 Gail Rubens will do whatever she can to help you.
 This is the reason Mr. Valjean asks her to ease the other teenagers into the news of Colleen dying—because he knows she's mature, empathetic and responsible enough to actually be able to do it.
 While this puts some stress on Gail, she comes through, and even considers becoming a hospital chaplain because of the experience.

-Spike as well.
+- Spike as well.
 He's always there mostly for Twilight Sparkle but also for anyone else who needs him, and knowing they appreciate it is good enough reward.
-It's hinted in Owls Well That Ends Well and later confirmed in The Crystal Empire that his greatest fear is not being this to his friends.
+It's hinted in "Owl's Well That Ends Well" and later confirmed in "The Crystal Empire" that his greatest fear is not being this to his friends.

-In Teenage Mutant Ninja Turtles (2003), Donatello gets less attention than Mikey, Raph, and Leo.
+- In Teenage Mutant Ninja Turtles (2003), Donatello gets less attention than Mikey, Raph, and Leo.
 But meanwhile, he's been finding old junk and appliances and fixing them up so his family can live comfortably underground.
 Without him, they might not even have lights or hot water, let alone television.
 When their second lair is destroyed, he takes it the hardest because of all the work he put in.

-On The Looney Tunes Show, Daffy Duck pontificated about every character's role in the group.
-And this was a parody of such tropes, partly because he would change his mind within the same conversation (is Porky Pigthe buffoon or The Reliable One?)
+- On The Looney Tunes Show, Daffy Duck pontificated about every character's role in the group.
+And this was a parody of such tropes, partly because he would change his mind within the same conversation (is Porky Pig the buffoon or The Reliable One?)
 And most of these lists included calling at least one character "the reliable one," showing awareness of this trope.